edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Specified_Observation.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01012570
-Comments: A specified act or instance of viewing or noting a fact or occurrence for some scientific or other special purpose.
+rdfs:comment | A specified act or instance of viewing or noting a fact or occurrence for some scientific or other special purpose. edi3:cefactBusinessProcess | In All Contexts

 Properties: